Who the Hell Were the "Sea People"?

 Location : Space Colony ARK (actually Canada but shh)

-Re: Who the Hell Were the "Sea People"?
+Who the Hell Were the "Sea People"?
+Empty Re: Who the Hell Were the "Sea People"?

-Not necessarily.
-We do not know the exact dating of the Dorian invasion, only that it happened around the same time as the sea peoples invasions.
-It is very likely that these two are connected.321gman wrote:But you also have to remember that the Mycenaeans themselves also collapsed do to invasion from the north, most likely from the Dorians (which was the group that Sparta came out of) so for it to be the Mycenaeans when they themselves were destroyed is kinda tricky.
+321gman wrote:But you also have to remember that the Mycenaeans themselves also collapsed do to invasion from the north, most likely from the Dorians (which was the group that Sparta came out of) so for it to be the Mycenaeans when they themselves were destroyed is kinda tricky.

 If it was the Mycenaeans rallying their warriors and convincing/forcing the island nations in their trade empire to do the same for an invasion of the richer lands around the Mediterranean, it could have prompted their Dorian neighbours to invade, knowing the defence of the Greek mainland would be weakened.
 Mycenaean losses of men and ships at Egypt would have further diminished their ability to fight back the Dorians.